EIS-Hub/DenRAM/README.md

 # DenRAM
-The official implementation of DenRAM paper
+The official implementation of DenRAM paper.
+This repo will be updated soon.